shadows911/baruf/content/p/time.md

 >
 > "I knew I could do it this time," said Harry, "because I'd already
 > done it ...
 Does that make sense?"

+Everything Harry and Hermione do in Chapter 21 had already occurred when Hermione spun the Time-Turner three times.
+They didn't change the past; everything they had to do had already been done, but it had already been done *by them,* so they had to go back and do it.

+But why didn't they change the past *anyway?*  Harry tries to convince Hermione to capture Pettigrew while he's still in Hagrid's hut with Harry and Hermione's past selves.
+But Hermione won't let him:

+> "Hermione," said Harry suddenly, "what if we---we just run in there,
+> and grab Pettigrew---"
+>
+> "No!" said Hermione in a terrified whisper.
+"Don't you understand?
+> We're breaking one of the most important wizarding laws!
+Nobody's
+> supposed to change time, nobody!
+You heard Dumbledore, if we're
+> seen---"
+>
+> "We'd only be seen by ourselves and Hagrid!"
+>
+> "Harry, what do you think you'd do if you saw yourself bursting into
+> Hagrid's house?" said Hermione.
+>
+> "I'd---I'd think I'd gone mad," said Harry, "or I'd think there was
+> some Dark Magic going on---"
+>
+> *"Exactly!* You wouldn't understand, you might even attack yourself!
+> Don't you see?
+Professor McGonagall told me what awful things have
+> happened when wizards have meddled with time ... loads of them ended
+> up killing their past or future selves by mistake!"

+The reason Hermione gives as to why they don't change the past is that it's *dangerous.*  She seems to believe this herself, because she thinks she and Harry *are* changing the past, and breaking the law in doing so.
+As far as she and Harry know, Buckbeak *was* executed, and they're trying to change that.
+Because Hermione thinks they are changing the past, and because she thinks it's very dangerous, she panicks whenever Harry tries to change things without thinking about the consequences.

+But she doesn't need to worry, because not only is changing the past not dangerous, it's not even *possible.*

+## The past is fixed